prasadboi/cudarepo/Day2/NotesAndAnnotations-Chapter3-PMPP.md

     ```

     This example generates a 1D grdi that consists fo 32 blocks, each of which consists of 128 threads.
 The total number of threads in the grid is 128\*32 = 4096
-  - dimBlock and dimGrdi are host code var.s that are defined by the programmers.
+  - dimBlock and dimGrid are host code var.s that are defined by the programmers.
 These variables can have any legal C variable name as long as they have the type dim3.
   - In case we want to dynamically assig the number of blocks based on the length of the

     ```C